 Reason 1 To Get a Tibet Spaniel

-The Tibet Spaniel is a small dog who will do well in any home from a small apartment to a large estate.
-While they don’t like to be outdoors for long periods, they do enjoy exploring so should be kept on a leash when not in a secure backyard.
+The Tibet Spaniel is a small dog who will do well in any home, from a small apartment to a large estate.
+While they don’t like to be outdoors for long periods, they enjoy exploring, so they should be kept on a leash when not in a secure backyard.
 Another plus, this breed of dog is relatively easy to house train and learns quickly.

 Reason 2 To Get a Tibet Spaniel